 If you prefer to speak to one person throughout your selection and implementation, you may want to choose a smaller NetSuite Solutions Provider that can sell the software and offer the implementation services as well.
 This can be helpful if you want the people that sold you the software to be there for your implementation.
 They will have an intimate understanding of your project from beginning to end.

 If your project needs additional software integrations or specialized tools on top of the standard functionality from NetSuite, you may want to choose to work with an Independent Software Vendor.
 They often assist with more complicated integrations where a requirement needs to be built into the software for a particular organization.

 No matter what type of NetSuite software you want and what kind of implementation or integration your project will require, ERP Advisors Group can offer the assistance you need.

 Clients are often surprised to learn how much the implementation partner doesn’t do — only to find themselves saddled with a massive data migration project, for example.

-At ERP Advisors Group, we act as a trusted advisor between clients, vendors, and implementation partners, to ensure software projects are completed as smoothly as possible.
+At ERP Advisors Group, we act as a trusted advisor between clients, vendors, and implementation partners, to ensure software projects are completed as smoothly as possible, without any failures.
 And our Technical Project Managers handle tasks the implementation partner doesn’t cover, often requiring considerable time, effort, or technical know-how.

 We have done a lot of business with NetSuite and other cloud-based solutions, and we work across industries so we can utilize our vast experience to help you validate if NetSuite is right for your company.